UPDATED: Our list of the best phablets currently available to buy.

 Verdict: As a multimedia device that can also make calls the Xperia Z Ultra can't be beaten and it’s affordable too now that it’s dropped to under £300.
 Its 6.4 inch form-factor isn't pocket friendly but it's a real looker.

-Until recently those looking to buy a phablet really only had Android devices to consider.
+Until fairly recently those looking to buy a phablet really only had Android devices to consider.
 However, Nokia has now entered the market with its Windows-powered Lumia 1520.
 Those looking for a high-end Windows phablet will love the Lumia 1520.

 It's got a 6 inch 1080p IPS display and a quad-core processor - both firsts for a Windows Phone 8 device.
 You can even use the touch-screen with gloves on thanks to Nokia's 'Super Sensitive' technology.
 We also have to mention its stunning 20 megapixel camera with dual-LED flash and optical-image-stabilisation.

-Verdict: A worthy advisory to high-end Android phablets and Windows Phone fans will love it.
+Verdict: A worthy adversary to high-end Android phablets and Windows Phone fans will love it.
 However, it's a little bulkier than we might have hoped and some of your favourite apps might be missing from the Windows Marketplace.

 The HTC One Max is a nice size with its 5.9 inch 1080p touch-screen being small enough to fit in your pocket and large enough to offer excellent multimedia playback and web-browsing.
 You also get the excellent HTC Sense interface and great music playback from the BoomSound speakers on the front of the device.

-HTC's first phablet is also very powerful thanks to its octa-core processor and 2GB of RAM, while it also includes HTC's excellent Ultrapixel camera.
+HTC's first phablet is also very powerful thanks to its quad-core processor and 2GB of RAM, while it also includes HTC's excellent Ultrapixel camera.
 As you'd expect it supports 4G and comes with either 16 or 32GB of memory (expandable using microSD cards).

 The area where the HTC fails to compete is with its weight and bulk.
 It's the thickest of any of the phablets featured in our list (at 10.29mm) and it's also pretty heavy (217g).
 Its fingerprint sensor is a let-down too and it may have been better if the feature was omitted.

 Verdict: A power-packed Android phablet with a great 5.9 inch 1080p display.
-However, it's a bulky device and its fingerprint sensor isn't all it should be.
+However it's a bulky device and its fingerprint sensor isn't all it should be.
 It delivers great sound thanks to its BoomSound speakers, but fails to stand up to the best phablets overall.

 The Nokia Lumia 1320 is a more affordable version of the Lumia 1520 and it’s currently available for around £200.
-That automatically warrants attention because there aren't many phablets on the market for those on a stricter budget.
+That means it automatically warrants attention because there aren't many phablets on the market for those on a stricter budget.